 More than 90,000 people visit the Festival of Trees each year to see over 1,000 imaginatively decorated Christmas trees, wreaths, centerpieces, gingerbread creations, playhouses, and quilts, which are auctioned to raise funds for Primary Children's Medical Center.

 In addition, the festival provides activities for children and entertainment for the entire family.
-From December 1 through 4 at the South Towne Expo Center in Sandy, Utah with leftovers from the auction available for purchase throughout the month.
+From November 28 through December 1, 2018, at the Mountain America Expo Center in Sandy, Utah with leftovers from the auction available for purchase throughout the month.

 08 of 27

 The Brigham Young University dance department's popular annual Christmas Around the World revue features a cast of more than 200 dancers, singers, and musicians presenting the dance traditions of different cultures united by the message of peace on earth.
 The show is presented on November 30, 2018.Continue to 9 of 27 below.